abbmatlan/Bachelor-thesis/README.md

-# Identification and Dimensioning of Wetlands for Reduced Eutrophication in the Stockholm, Sweden.
+# Identification and Dimensioning of Wetlands for Reduced Eutrophication in Stockholm, Sweden.

 ## Overview